IGlautier/server/security/Landscape-analysis/Real World Attacks.md

 **Vulnerabilities:**

-* Misconfiguration and the use of default passwords left the devices completely exposed on public networks, available for takeover and use.
+1. Misconfiguration and the use of default passwords left the devices completely exposed on public networks, available for takeover and use.
-* These devices are typically not protected by the anti-spam and anti-virus infrastructures.
+2. These devices are typically not protected by the anti-spam and anti-virus infrastructures.

 **Implications for MXD:**

-* Use of devices in the home as bots in delivering a larger cyber attack
+1. Use of devices in the home as bots in delivering a larger cyber attack

 **Mitigations:**

-* Proper device configuration and use of strong passwords
+1. Proper device configuration and use of strong passwords
-* Possibility of built in anti-virus?
+2. Possibility of built-in anti-virus?

 **Source:** http://bgr.com/2014/01/20/smart-tvs-fridge-hacked/